 - Cambridge City Council - Clinical waste

 - East Cambridgeshire District Council - Clinical waste

 - South Cambridgeshire District Council - Clinical waste

 Explosives and fireworks

 Recycling centres do not accept waste of this type under any circumstances.
-Do not put this waste in your kerbside collections (with the exception of fully spent fireworks).
-It poses a risk to waste management staff and members of the public.
+Do not put this waste in your kerbside collections (except for fully spent fireworks).
+It poses a risk to collection crews and members of the public.